 Olivia has worked both locally and internationally.

 In 2019 Olivia first toured internationally as Juliet in BYTE‘s Production of What Country, Friends is This?
 A modern adaptation of Shakespearean nature it was first performed at “The Butterfly Club” for its Melbourne debut in 2018, before touring to Hong Kong, China, Thailand, Singapore, Germany, the United Kingdom, Sri Lanka, France, Switzerland, the USA, Ireland, the Philippines and the Netherlands.
 Olivia wrote and performed some original songs for the production – her debut in songwriting.
 In February the following year Olivia traveled to Bali as a finalist in the 2020 Australian Supermodel Of The Year.

 Upon returning to Australia Olivia has reconnected with Scrambled Prince Theatre Company as an actor and mentor to the younger members of the group.
 Their original production of A Midsummer Live-Stream, in which Olivia was an assistant director and also played a dissatisfied Titania, played to large audiences at the 2020 Adelaide Fringe Festival.
 Currently Olivia is rehearsing with the Witches In Britches cast on their new show for this upcoming season.

-Olivia is an experienced professional singer with a broad range of credits that include solo work, singing in bands, singing in musicals, with choirs, backing vocals, lead of harmony parts and even singing Christmas carols (a capella).
+Olivia is also an experienced professional singer with a broad range of credits that include solo work, singing in bands, singing in musicals, with choirs, backing vocals, lead of harmony parts and even singing Christmas carols (a capella).
 A soprano singer, with a three octave range, that can sing most musical styles her preferred music genres are Jazz, Alternative Music, Folk and Blues.